dainok/fwadmin/README.md

+# FWAdmin: a Firewall manager and viewer plugin for Netbox

 FWAdmin is a NetBox plugin designed to manage time-based remote access to equipment.
 It has been developed based on the requirements of several customers I have interacted with in recent years.

 FWAdmin implements External Dynamic Lists (EDL), which are dynamically populated based on a straightforward workflow involving datetime and user requests.